Weaving my personal recovery using the fabric of Emotions Anonymous and the healing strands of Alanon.

 Mindfulness is what trains us to be here now.
 Imagination may take us into fantasies of the past and future, that keep us from being present and therefore hurt us.
 Instead be very kind and be here right now, and see what you find.

-In 1990, I became a member of Emotions Anonymous, which adapts AA's 12 steps for recovery from alcoholism, to recovery from emotional illness.
-My serenity has deepened through sojourning in Al-anon, a program for family members of recovering alcoholics.
-Though alcoholism skipped several generations in my family, the Al-anon readings speak directly to my issues growing up with a person suffering from borderline personality disorder.
-My adaptation of Al-anon readings to my emotional travails may benefit you.
-If so, please read and feel free to comment.
+I am a member of Emotions Anonymous, which adapts AA's 12 steps for recovery from alcoholism, to recovery from emotional illness.
+Sojourning in Al-anon, a program for family members of recovering alcoholics, has helped me in dealing with my family, which was impacted by borderline personality disorder.
+Feel free to read!

-If you'd like to the next step and participate daily in a path to emotional healing, using EA's Twelve Steps, please email me privately and I'll invite you to the new EA forum on Big Tent.
+If you'd like to the next step and participate daily in a path to emotional healing, using EA's Twelve Steps, please join us our autonomous group on Big Tent at https://www.bigtent.com/groups/emoreroom